Welding Table Top Thickness Guide: 1/4

 Industries where 3/8" is more appropriate:

 Heavy-duty applications warrant the extra investment.
 For example, chassis tables designed for building large automotive or machine frames frequently use 3/8" thick top plates combined with deep ribbing to accommodate the setup and clamping of heavy structural frames.
-Professional-grade FabBlocks take this further, offered in 3/8" and 1/2" thicknesses with 6" or 8" deep rib structures for the most demanding industrial applications.
+Within Wigglesworth’s current welding-table offering, ALMACO tables are available in Grade 50 steel configurations, including 3/8" models and 1/2" upgraded models, with published specs for flatness, hole size, grid spacing, weight, and caster options.

 1/4" vs 3/8" Steel: Which is Right for Your Shop?